paul-bokelman/fathom/readme.md

 ### Philosophy

-There's a difference between knowing and understanding a concept or idea.
-Explaining a concept verbally allows you to elevate your unconscious understanding to your conscious state.
-This elevation allows for critical thinking of the unconscious information in the domain of the consciousness.
-Additionally, by explaining a concept to peers you are forced to identify the errors and inconsistencies in your own understanding leading to a rich iterative process that hones in a more holistic view of the concept/subject.
+There is a difference between knowing and truly understanding a concept or idea.
+Verbally explaining a concept allows you to elevate your unconscious understanding into a conscious state.
+This elevation enables critical thinking about the previously unconscious information within the realm of consciousness.
+Furthermore, by explaining a concept to peers, you are compelled to identify errors and inconsistencies in your own understanding.
+This process fosters a rich, iterative cycle that refines your perspective and cultivates a more holistic grasp of the concept or subject.

 ### Usage